pauldougan/hello-steampipe/docs/deployment-notes.md

 > this does not work because of lack of support for web sockets in apprunner see https://github.com/aws/apprunner-roadmap/issues/13

+- Ensure you are on the GDS VPN
+- Assume role into paas-experiments-admin

 ```
 copilot init  --app hello-steampipe \
             	--name hello-steampipe \